 Trying the opposite of movement, sometimes I have planned seated sessions.

 Coffee.
-I mention all the time that I sit in Starbucks and create many test strategies and plans in various Starbuck locations and its true.
+I mention all the time that I sit in Starbucks and create many test strategies and plans in various Starbucks locations and it’s true.
 The combination of coffee and large glass windows seems to work well for me.
 The only exception is the occasional over-yuppied location or loud days in acoustically poor locations.
 An alternative is my local library, I have a couple of favorite chairs and locations inside my local library but I’m not allowed to bring coffee in.
-I’m sure the point isn’t the drink although some recent studies of caffeine and increased brain activity have me justifying caffeine quite nicely.
-I’ll bet it has more to do with the discipline of the defined think sessions that help me.
-I think about the advice given to people with sleep issues and how training yourself that when you crawl into bed, you’re there to sleep.
+I could just get one of those Miele coffee makers and make my own hot cup to enjoy at home or take wherever.
+But anyway, I’m sure the point isn’t the drink, although some recent studies of caffeine and increased brain activity have me justifying caffeine quite nicely.
+I’ll bet it has more to do with the discipline of the defined thinking sessions that help me.
+I think about the advice given to people with sleep issues and how to train yourself that when you crawl into bed, you’re there to sleep.
 I guess Starbucks has become a trained place for me, I walk in and if I’m going to stay, I know I’m there to think through something.

 It seems location can matter – sometimes a small influence and sometimes a larger influence but for the price of a coffee and the small effort of moving– it seems worth it.
 So now what?
 Once I’m seated or moving what do I do?
 I’ve been trying to identify specific to be able to articulate this – here’s a few…